6 Torsion

 6.4.3 Torque Transfer Between Connected Gears (Gear Ratio)

-Given that the force on each gear is equal in magnitude to the force on the other, we can write:
+Given that the force on each gear is equal in magnitude to the force on the other in equilibrium, we can write:

 \[ F=\frac{T_A}{r_A}=\frac{T_B}{r_B} \]